guettli/deadends-of-it/README.md

 Sooner or later automation will eat all jobs.

+# Antivirus software

+In the past there where several third party solutions for protecting microsoft windows operating systems.

+Microsoft Windows got much more secure during the last years.

+Today you don't need third party solutions.

 # microkernel

 In the year 2000 when I was a student (HTW Dresden), I was very curious about